aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/modules/cms_ui/README.md

-# CMS UI - Fleet Management Application
+# Fleet Manager - Fleet Management Application

 A comprehensive web application for connected vehicle fleet management with real-time monitoring and control capabilities.